rohit-k-das/aws-ip-to-region_account/README.md

 # Find Instance from Public IP
-Python script that finds the AWS account, region and instance_name/id for a provided IP across AWS accounts/profiles
+Python script that finds the AWS account, region and instance_name/id for IP across AWS accounts/profiles

 Pre-requisite:
 1. AWS account with console access (Access ID & Key) and appropriate permissions.